Assam Career : Assam Agricultural University Recruitment 2025

-Applications are invited for recruitment of various administrative positions or career in Assam Agricultural University.

-Assam Agricultural University is inviting applications from eligible candidates for recruitment to the post or career of Director of Physical Plant.
+Assam Agricultural University is inviting applications from eligible candidates for recruitment to the post or career of Junior Research Fellow (JRF) in the project entitled “Exploration and development of bio-formulation from indigenous strain of entomopathogenic fungi, Cordyceps javanica against tea mosquito bug, Helopeltis theivora Waterhouse a devastating pest of tea plantation of North East India.”
 Assam Agricultural University is the first institution of its kind in the whole of North-Eastern Region of India.
 The main goal of this institution is to produce globally competitive human resources in farm sector and to carry out research in both conventional and frontier areas for production optimization as well as to disseminate the generated technologies as public good for benefitting the food growers/produces and traders involved in the sector while emphasizing on sustainability, equity and overall food security at household level.
 Its vision is provisioning of quality human resource to facilitate technology led agricultural renaissance revitalizing and rejuvenating post-green revolution in agriculture ensuring both production and environment sustainability targeting a minimum of 4% agricultural growth while addressing the issues of household nutritional security, farmers’ distress, commerce in agriculture as well as regional, national and global food crisis taking the advantage of innovative technology, market reforms and liberalization.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!